Obedience Training Information

 - There will be a pickup and drop off service available for a small additional charge (usually around $7/trip depending on where you live).

 - You also have the option of picking your dog up at noon or 5:30PM instead of right after run club.
 Your dog will arrive home very tired and happy!

 - Wonderdog Run Club meets rain or shine!

 - All owners will need to bring proof of inoculations or titer testing.

 Contact us to register!
 See you at Wonderdog Run Club!

 If it’s not convenient to bring your dog when coming to register, that’s okay as this is a registration session only.
 If you are bringing your dog, please leave him / her in your vehicle when you first arrive.

-You can also purchase our DVD series here.
+You can also purchase our Video series here.

 Worldwide Dog Training – 4 Options

 Option 1: Graduates from our Professional Dog Trainers Program are located from Santiago, Chile, to Tokyo, Japan and all points in between!
 Please contact us to find graduates of our program in your area.